8.2 Progressive Discipline

 If a situation warrants corrective action, the disciplinary actions applied may include a verbal warning, a written warning, a written reprimand, and/or termination from employment.
 In instances warranting written warnings, written reprimands, or termination from employment, supervisors should confer with Human Resources concerning the rationale for the disciplinary action.
 Written documentation should be forwarded to Human Resources for review before it is delivered to the employee.

 At any stage in the process, the College may decide to separate the employee from his or her work environment.
 Administrative review leave is used to provide all parties time to reflect on the situation.
-Administered at the College's discretion, the leave may be for as little as one hour or as long as two days, with no loss of pay.
+Administered at the College's discretion, the length of the leave will be determined by the circumstances, with no loss of pay.

 Every action need not be taken in each case, and depending upon the relevant circumstances, the College may decide to take any disciplinary action, including immediate termination, at any time.
 The College reserves the right to terminate the at-will employment of any employee at any time, with or without cause or notice.
 In instances of termination of employment, supervisors must obtain the approval of both the next-level supervisor and Human Resources management before any termination decision is made.